waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Use `find_path` tool to avoid manual coordinate errors.
 - Mark all holes/warps immediately to assist pathfinding logic.
 - GNEISS (Graveler) Level 27: Decided not to learn Harden (redundant with Defense Curl).
-- Battle with Malice (Turn #4945): Haunter defeated with Magnitude.
-GNEISS is cursed.
+- Battle with Malice (Turn #4945):
+  - Haunter (Lv 20): Defeated with Magnitude.
+Used Curse.
+  - Croconaw (Lv ?): Incoming.
+GNEISS is cursed and weak to Water.
+  - Strategy: Switch to clear Curse and find a better matchup.